 It’s an ancient walled city like Diocletian’s Palace in Split but on steroids.

 You can walk all the way around the massive 16th century stone walls here for views out to the gorgeous sea…but get here first thing if you want to enjoy it without the crowds!
+Even if you only have 2 days in Dubrovnik, be sure to walk the walls!

 After you’ve explored Old Town, you can take a day trip to Lokrum Island just offshore (or a longer trip to Korcula), explore Fort Lovrijenac, and ride the Dubrovnik cable car up to Mount Srd.
+Or take a tour to the Elaphiti Islands.

 A boat tour to the iconic Blue Cave is everybody’s favorite day trip but be sure to book on a smaller boat for a more intimate experience as this place can get crowded.
 Check price on availability on a tour here.